Beginner's Tips for Adventure Photography

 Tip: Rent, if you’re still unsure but don’t want to be restricted to using your phone.

 Snapping away in the wilderness and outdoors can be daunting.
 Everything from bad weather to a careless slip can wreck both you and your gear.
-But with the right amounts of precaution, preparation and planning, these tips (and a big dose of courage) will help you evade most disasters and spontaneous travel moments.
+But with the right amounts of precaution, preparation and planning, these tips (and a big dose of courage) will help you evade most disasters.
 After all, you're already on your Adventure trip, that's half the battle won.

 *Related Post: Why You Should and How to Document Your Travels.